indimail/indimail-mta/README.md

 conf-sysconfdir|/usr/local/etc/indimail
 conf-shared|/usr/local/share/indimail

-The build below depens on several Makefiles.
+The build below depends on several Makefiles.
 For the build to operate without errors, you need to run default.configure the first time and everytime after you do a `make clean`.
 If you don't run default.configure, you can run replace `make` with `./qmake`

 ```
 $ ./default.configure